kmaaallen/simon-game/documentation/logic.md

 The light classes need to be added and removed onto the coloured buttons when each one is identified by the displaySequence function.
 The sound assigned to each colour also needs to be played.
-I created four functions (one for each colour) as below which are expanded on in the user interface section below:
+I created four functions (one for each colour) as below, which are expanded on in the user interface section below:
 <pre><code>
 function displaySequence(i) { // this function determines the outcome of each iteration depending on what number i is
     if (gameData.gameSequence[i] === 1) {